Towards a Physics Foundation Model: Appendix

 \subsubsection{Reference models}

-We use the 3D-FNO proposed in \citet{liFourierNeuralOperator2020} with code from the official FNO repository \citep{kossaifiLibraryLearningNeural2025}.
-The FNO was trained on 4 H100 in parallel.
-Due to the significantly higher computational cost, batch size was reduced to 128 for the FNO.
 The Unet model is a standard architecture: Each downsample block doubles the number of channels and halfs the spatial resolution.
 The upsample block revert this process with skip connections between the corresponding down and upsample blocks.
+The UNet also receives 4 input time steps to enable spatio-temporal understanding.
 We employ 2D convolutions and thus the time steps are flattened into the channel dimension.
-For both models, learing rate and gradient clipping were equal to the GP\textsubscript{hy}T training.
+For both models, learning rate and gradient clipping were equal to the GP\textsubscript{hy}T training.

+All baseline models were trained on 2x A100 GPUs with a total batch size of 256.
+The models were trained for 1 million steps using the AdamW optimizer.
+All other parameter were kept true to the respective original publications.
+Models requiring multiple input time steps used $N_{in}=4$.
+Furthermore, all models were trained with the same dataset, including variable strides.